 - Select your migration actions:

-- Migrate—When checked, the utility performs the migration.
+- Migrate—Performs the migration.

 - Click Next.

 - If the authentication box appears, specify the username and password for the Exchange administrator account you're using to open your users' mailboxes.

 Tip: Selecting Remember my password bypasses this step in future migrations.

 - Click Start to begin the migration process.